XQueryInstitute/Course-Materials/housekeeping.md

 ###Check-In

-- Check-in for the Institute will take place from 4 p.m. and 9 p.m. on Sunday, June 8th at Lewis House (1410 25th Avenue South) in the Highland Quadrangle on the Vanderbilt Campus.
-If you plan to arrive after check-in hours, please let me know and we’ll make alternative arrangements for you to get into your room.
+- Check-in for the Institute will take place on Sunday, June 8 at Lewis House (1410 25th Avenue South) in the Highland Quadrangle on the Vanderbilt Campus.
+Our formal check-in time runs from 4 p.m. to 9 p.m.
+However, the desk in Lewis House will be staffed until midnight on Sunday evening.
+If you happen to arrive after midnight due to delays, please call (615) 343-8699 for assistance.

 ###Check-Out

 - Check-out will take place between 3 p.m. and 6 p.m. on Friday, June 20th.
 I’m afraid that our contract does not allow us to extend the length of individual stays.
-If you are planning to stay in Nashville on Friday night, I’d recommend selecting a hotel in the Midtown area—for example, the Nashville Marriott at Vanderbilt University (2555 West End Ave, Nashville, TN 37203).
+- If you are planning to stay in Nashville on Friday night, I’d recommend selecting a hotel in the Midtown area—for example, the Nashville Marriott at Vanderbilt University (2555 West End Ave, Nashville, TN 37203).

+###Classroom

+- We'll be meeting for all our institute sessions in Room 418a of the Central Library.
+It's a fifteen minute walk so plan accordingly.
+- I'll plan to be outside Lewis House at 7:30 a.m. on Monday morning if you'd like to walk over to breakfast in Rand and then to our classroom together.

 ###International Visitors